-The Watter's Mou'was Bram Stoker's third novel.
-The book's title means "the water's mouth" in a Scottish dialect and it refers to a gorge near the town of Cruden Bay currently known as the Old Water Moo'.
-It is believed that a small river know as the Water of Cruden once flowed into to the sea through this gorge.
-The novel is an adventure romance about a young coast guard officer who is bound by duty to stop his girlfriend's father and other local fishermen from smuggling.
-It was first published in the UK in 1895 by A. Constable and Co., Westminster, as a part of their short lived Acme Library series (No. 2).
+The Watter's Mou'is a novella by Bram Stoker.
+This novella is a romantic adventure story about a young coast guard officer who is bound by duty to stop his girlfriend's father and other local fishermen from smuggling on the eastern coast of Scotland.
+It was first published in the UK by A. Constable and Co., Westminster, as a part of their short lived Acme Library series (No. 2).
+According to a notice placed in the "Yesterday's New Books" column of the January 8, 1895 issue of The Standard, London, it was published on January 7, 1895.
 The book itself is a 165 page (plus 8 pages of advertisements) hardcover with a blue cloth cover stamped on the spine and front panel in gold.
-In the same year, Constable released it in a cheaper one shilling edition.
-This edition is a 165 page paperback (plus 7 pages of advertisements) with a green cover stamped on the spine and front panel in black.
 It was first published in the US in 1895 by D. Appleton and Company, New York.
 This edition is a 178 page (plus 10 pages of advertisements) hardcover with a red cloth cover stamped on the spine and front panel in silver and dark red.